Our pilgrim gang of 6 woke up in Atapuerca to a cool and fresh morning. Autumn is on its way here and the temperatures come down as we move westwards.

 …and more sheep…

 …before we reached the top of a hill.
 There were stunning views and long shadows in the early morning light.

 Yes, the cross.
 No explanation on site or in the guidebook of the significance of the cross.
 But it sure looked good there in the early morning light.

 Further west, there was an inspirational sign in Spanish with Burgos in the background.
 Well, Margha told us that it was inspiring.
 My knowledge of Spanish does not reach that far for me to translate it myself.

 Burgos was visible from a distance early in the day.
 As I told my fellow pilgrims, I was not sure whether that was a good thing or a bad thing.

-In the “team photo” below, the pilgrim gang have now expanded to 7.
-Photo taken by a bypassing Brazilian pilgrim.
+In the “team photo” below, the pilgrim gang has now expanded to 7.
+Photo was taken by a bypassing Brazilian pilgrim.
 From left to right;

 - Ben from Cairns via Melbourne, Australia;

 - Margha from Majorca, Espania;

 - Win from Brisbane via the Cook Islands and NZ;